esoterictemplates/project-status-badges/README.md

 ![Project Status Badge: 'Maintained'][maintained]

+**Maintained** projects are mature, have at least one [stable version](#stable-versions) and are still being *developed*, or they are simply being *kept up-to-date*.
+This is the 'ideal' state for a project.

 ### Finished

 ![Project Status Badge: 'Finished'][finished]

+**Finished** projects are self-explanatory: the project has been marked as *complete* and won't be worked on anymore.
+This is the best-case scenario for projects you don't want to work on anymore.

 ### Unfinished

 ![Project Status Badge: 'Unfinished'][unfinished]

+**Unfinished** projects are still in a *work-in-progress* state and may not have all of their intended features implemented.
+There may be bugs or issues.

 ### Abandoned

 ![Project Status Badge: 'Abandoned'][abandoned]

+**Abandoned** projects are those which do not have a stable (complete) version and which the author(s) decided are not worth working on anymore.

 ## Verification